Vermont’s Nonprofit community: Winds of Change

-With over 4500 nonprofits in Vermont, employing one in seven Vermonters and generating some $2B in salaries – accounting for more than 20% of the economy – this is a good time for taking stock so as to become as effective as possible, even though there will always be some mission overlap and duplication, if not outright competition.
+With some 6000 nonprofits in Vermont, employing one in seven Vermonters and generating some $2B in salaries – accounting for more than 20% of the economy – this is a good time for taking stock so as to become as effective as possible, even though there will always be some mission overlap and duplication, if not outright competition.
 Vermont’s best nonprofits are mission-driven, not ego- or overhead-driven.
 And, in fairness, a significant number of these nonprofits provide much of the overall well-being for Vermonters.
 And among them are the many community churches dotting our townscapes working alongside our best social service, education, healthcare, cultural, and environmental organizations.

 But major changes in philanthropy and in foundations’ philosophies of giving, accountability, and impact in recent years mean that Vermont 501©3s face increasingly stiff headwinds from funders.
 In a time of scarcity and enhanced need, the whole sector will be held to higher account and the governing boards of nonprofits will have to confront their institution’s relevance and delivery-on-mission, if not its survival.

 I believe one of the most critical inquiries board and leadership should pursue at this juncture is exploring and mapping what organizations do the same or similar work and what partnership links might be forged to ensure that more organizational resources fund mission rather than simply the human and physical overhead.
 For example, if an organization’s mission is to alleviate hunger, they can create a planetary map of all organizations doing similar work and reach out to each to determine how partnerships or even mergers might better achieve shared mission goals.